Jatin1630/Starve-Free-Readers-Writers-Problem/README.md

                                             Starve-Free-Readers-Writers-Problem
 It is one of the most common problem in process synchronization.
-There are two type of users the Readers, who wants to read the shared resource and the Writers, who wants to modify the shared resource.
+There are two type of users -> the Readers, who wants to read the shared resource and the Writers, who wants to modify the shared resource.
 There are three variations to this problem.

 ## First Readers–Writers problem
-It allows that when there is atleast one reader accessing the resource, then new readers can also enter the critical section to read that resource.
-However, in this case the writer may lead to starvation as it may not get a chance to modify the resourcse as new readers may continiously enter to read the resource.
+It allows that when at least one reader is accessing the resource, new readers can also enter the critical section to read that resource.
+However, in this case, the writer may lead to starvation as it may not get a chance to modify the resources as new readers may continuously enter to read the resource.

 ## Second Readers–Writers problem
-This is also similar to the above problem, however here the readers may starve.
-The writer are given preferene in this problem.
-The reader must wait until the last writer exits the critical section by modifying the resource and release the lock to allow readers to acces the resource.
+In this problem, the readers may starve.
+Writers are given preference in this problem.
+The reader must wait until the last writer exits the critical section by modifying the resource and release the lock to allow readers to access the resource.

 ## Third Readers–Writers problem
-This overcomes the drawbacks of the previous two problems of starvation and therefore is also known as the Starve-Free-Readers-Writers-Problem.
+This overcomes the drawbacks of the previous two starvation problems and, therefore, is also known as the Starve-Free-Readers-Writers-Problem.
 It will give priority to the resources in the order of their arrival.
-For example if a writer wants to write to the resource then it will wait untill the current readers execute their tasks.
-Meanwhile, other readers accessing the resourcse would not be allowed to do so.
+For example, if a writer wants to write to the resource, it will wait untill the current readers execute their tasks.
+Meanwhile, other readers accessing the resources would not be allowed to do so.

 ## Explanation of the Code
 We will make use of three semaphores: